espocrm/documentation/docs/administration/fields.md

 * Read-only After Create – a field value can be specified only when creating a record, after that the field will became read-only;
 * Default – a value pre-filled when creating a new record;
 * Disable Inline Edit – may be useful when using Dynamic Logic;
-* Tooltip Text – information about the field for users (Markfown is supported).
+* Tooltip Text – information about the field for users (Markdown is supported).

 !!! note